markdoc/docs/pages/docs/partials.md

 # {% $markdoc.frontmatter.title %}

-Partials are used to reuse content across documents.
-The content is stored in a separate Markdoc file, and referenced from within the partial tag.
+Markdoc uses partials to reuse content across documents.
+A separate Markdoc file stores the content, and references it from within the partial tag.

-Here is an example of including the `header.md` file as a partial.
+Here's an example of including the `header.md` file as a partial.
 {% markdoc-example %}

 ```